Azure-Samples/azure-spring-boot-samples/keyvault/azure-spring-boot-starter-keyvault-certificates/keyvault-certificates-client-side/README.md

 - Start azure-spring-boot-sample-keyvault-certificates-server-side's SampleApplication.

 ### Run sample with service principal
-1. Set environment variables created in `azure-spring-boot-sample-keyvault-certificates-server-side` application by running command:
+1. Option 1 - If you created the resources via the script, you need set environment variables created in `azure-spring-boot-sample-keyvault-certificates-server-side` application by running command:
    ```
    source script/setup.sh
    ```
+2. Option 2 - If you created the resource via the Azure Portal, you need configure the application.yml manually, please replace the placeholders with the resources you created.
 #### Using TLS with service principal
 1. Start azure-spring-boot-sample-keyvault-certificates-client-side's SampleApplication by running command:
    ```